The ability to comprehend the Arabic language and converse in it is considered by some to be one of the most defining traits of the Arab people.

 In Everyday Writing

 The kind of Arabic used in the Qur'an is known today as Classical Arabic and bears extreme resemblance to—and may even be considered identical to—the Formal Arabic of today.
 Only in religious texts or the Qur'an itself will one find diacritics being written.
-They are merely implied in text written for mundane things like a letter to a friend or a newspaper.
+They are merely implied in text written for mundane things like a newspaper or a letter to a friend.
 This poses a problem for people who have learned how to read diacritics but don't have much vocabulary down, as the pronunciation will have to be inferred by the context of the word.
 That said, even mundane, mostly-diacritic-less texts may have some diacritics in places where even an experienced reader would be confused (e.g. where either of two otherwise identically-spelled words would make sense in context).

 It is common to adorn covers of the Qur'an, household pictures, curtains, and anything else you would most definitely find when visiting the home of an Arab family with complex renderings of stock phrases such as "The Noble Qur'an", "In the name of God, Most Glorious, Most Merciful".
-Sometimes they are so complex they just look like a bunch of illegible squiggly lines and dots
+Sometimes they are so complex they just look like a bunch of illegible squiggly lines and dots.
+It looks awesome, though.